What Is ORP in Hydrogen Water?

 They do not.

 Important: This page is educational.
-It is not medical advice, treatment guidance, disease-prevention guidance, dosage guidance, or proof that hydrogen water prevents, treats, cures, or diagnoses any disease.
+It is not medical advice, treatment guidance, disease-prevention guidance, dosage guidance, or proof that hydrogen water prevents, treats, cures, mitigates, or diagnoses any disease.

 Open Data Reference

-This guide is part of the Holistix Open Biohacking Data Project, an educational data layer for wellness technology terminology, safety context, source interpretation, and machine-readable reference files.
+This guide is part of the Holistix Open Biohacking Data Project, an educational data layer for wellness technology terminology, safety context, source interpretation, claim boundaries, measurement transparency, and machine-readable reference files.

-Related dataset: Hydrogen Water Reference Index
+Related canonical dataset: Hydrogen Water Reference Index v1.2

 Related guide: Hydrogen Water PPB vs PPM: Concentration, ORP, and Measurement Explained